When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Factors affecting generalization behaviour

-Every dataset described in Section~\ref{section:datasets} can be visualized as a square category-pose \emph{combinations grid} as shown for the iLab dataset in Fig.~\ref{multi_attribute_datasets}b.
-Here, each row represents images from one category, and each column a pose.
-Thus, each cell in the \textit{combinations grid} represents one category-pose combination.
+\paragraph{Generating train/test splits with desired data diversity.} All our datasets can be visualized as a square category-viewpoint \emph{combinations grid} as shown for the iLab dataset in Fig.~\ref{multi_attribute_datasets}b.
+Each row represents images from one category, and each column a viewpoint, \ie each cell represents all images from one category-viewpoint combination.

-{\bf Constructing the test split.} For every dataset, we select and hold out a set of combinations from the \textit{combinations grid} as shown in Fig.~\ref{multi_attribute_datasets}c.
-We refer to these as the \textit{unseen} combinations.
-Images from these combinations are never shown to any network during training.
-Instead, these images are used to build an \textit{unseen} test split, which allows us to evaluate how well networks generalize to combinations never seen during training.
-For a fair representation of each category and pose, we ensure that every category and pose class occurs exactly once in the \textit{unseen} combinations,~\ie one cell each per row and column is selected.
-One such \textit{unseen} test split is constructed for each dataset.
+For each dataset, we start by constructing an OOD test split---a set of category-viewpoint combinations are selected and held out from the \textit{combinations grid} as shown in Fig.~\ref{multi_attribute_datasets}c.
+We refer to these as the OOD combinations.
+Images from OOD combinations are never shown to any network during training.
+These images are only used to evaluate how networks generalize outside the training distribution.
+For a fair representation of each category and viewpoint, we ensure that every category and viewpoint class occurs exactly once in the OOD combinations,~\ie one cell each per row and column is selected.

-{\bf Constructing multiple train splits.} Remaining cells in the \textit{combinations grid} are used to construct multiple training splits with an increasing percentage of category-pose combinations.
-For each training split, we first sample a set of combinations as shown in Fig.~\ref{multi_attribute_datasets}d, which we call the \textit{seen} combinations.
-Then, we build the training data-split by sampling images from these \textit{seen} combinations.
-We ensure that every category and pose occurs equally in the \textit{seen} combinations,~\ie equal numbers of cells per each row and column.
-Fig.~\ref{multi_attribute_datasets}d shows the $50\%$ \textit{seen} training split for the iLab dataset.
-To ensure that we evaluate the effect of data diversity and not that of the amount of data, the number of images is kept constant across train splits as the percentage of \emph{seen} combinations is increased.
-Thus, the number of images per \textit{seen} combination decreases as the percentage of \textit{seen} combinations is increased.
+Remaining cells in the combinations grid are used to construct multiple training splits with an increasing number of category-viewpoint combinations \ie data diversity.
+For each training split, we first sample a set of combinations as shown in Fig.~\ref{multi_attribute_datasets}d, which we call the in-distribution combinations.
+Then, we build the training data-split by sampling images from these in-distribution combinations.
+We ensure that every category and viewpoint occurs equally in the in-distribution combinations, \ie equal number of cells per each row and column.
+Fig.~\ref{multi_attribute_datasets}d shows the 50\% in-distribution training split for the iLab dataset.
+To ensure that we evaluate the effect of data diversity and not that of data amount, the number of images is kept constant across train splits as the number of in-distribution combinations is increased.
+Thus, the number of images per combination decreases as the number of in-distribution combinations is increased.
+Also, note that every network is trained with only one of these training splits at a time,~\ie data diversity is kept constant during training.